Nitrogen trifluoride (NF3) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 Simple steps for drawing the NF3 lewis dot structure

 1. Count total valence electron in NF3

 In the first step, we have to calculate the total number of valence electrons present in the NF3 molecule.
-As nitrogen present at 15th group in periodic table and Fluorine in group 17th.
+Nitrogen is present in the 15th group in the periodic table and Fluorine in group 17th.

 ⇒ Total valence electron in Nitrogen = 5

 ⇒ Total valence electron in Fluorine = 7

 ∴ Total valence electron available for drawing the NF3 lewis structure = 5 + 7*3 = 26 valence electrons [∴NF3 has three fluorine atom and one nitrogen]

 2. Find the least electronegative atom and placed it at center

 After finding the total valence electron next step is to determine which atom has less electronegativity.